 From New Westminster, you can't miss Steel & Oak, who makes my favorite IPA in the Lower Mainland, the Eleven Boroughs.

-From Gibsons, check out the amazing ales of Persephone brewing (IPA, Double IPA, Red Runner), who grow hops on their own farm.
+From Gibsons, check out the amazing ales of Persephone brewing (Double IPA, Red Runner), who grow hops on their own farm.

 The most important player in the local craft beer scene is Driftwood Brewery of Victoria with their acclaimed Fat Tug IPA.